aylabs/mydogbreed/README.md

-# mydogbreed
+# My Dog Breed
-Use AI tech to detect the dog breed.
+Use AI tech to detect a dog breed from its image.
 A pet project.